 Crossing Chimtarga Pass

-Chimtarga Pass crosses between two of the Fann Mountain’s giants: Peak Chimtarga and Peak Energia.
-Giving sweeping views to the jagged peaks and valleys below.
+Chimtarga Pass crosses between two of the Fann Mountain’s giants: Peak Chimtarga and Peak Energia, both of which give sweeping views to the jagged peaks and valleys below.

 I love hiking and climbing but I don’t consider myself a hardcore mountaineer.
 I would say Chimtarga Pass is challenging, but nothing requiring technical climbing skills or gear.